percona/pg_tde/documentation/docs/advanced-topics/usage-guide.md

-# Usage guide
+# Usage reference

-This guide shows how to use `pg_tde` in practice.
-It walks you through setting up `pg_tde`, adding and managing key providers, creating and rotating keys, setting permissions, and encrypting tables.
+This chapter describes the main `pg_tde` operations available, including configuring key providers, managing principal keys, setting permissions, and encrypting tables.

-Use this section as a step-by-step reference when deploying or operating `pg_tde` in your PostgreSQL environment.
+Use this chapter as a reference when performing specific `pg_tde` tasks.

-## Set up pg_tde
+## Prerequisites

-To get started with `pg_tde`, follow these steps:

-* Add `pg_tde` to the `shared_preload_libraries` in `postgresql.conf` as this is required for the SMGR extensions
-* Execute `CREATE EXTENSION pg_tde` in the databases where they want to use encryption
-* Optionally, enable `pg_tde.wal_encrypt` in `postgresql.conf` to encrypt WAL writes
-* Optionally, disable `pg_tde.inherit_global_providers` in `postgresql.conf` (it is enabled by default)
+Before using `pg_tde`, complete the setup steps as described in [Install pg_tde](../install.md).

 ## Add providers

-You can add keyring providers to either the global or database specific scope.
+You can add key providers to either the global or database specific scope.

 If `pg_tde.inherit_global_providers` is `on`, global providers are visible for all databases, and can be used.
 If `pg_tde.inherit_global_providers` is `off`, global providers are only used for WAL encryption.